 Virtual events in the age of Covid-19

 When you think about factors that tie together the three elements of employee experience, there’s no greater example than an employee event.
-Now, during the coronavirus pandemic, companies want to know how they can hold events in a way that’s engaging and close to real life.
-One of the more interesting intranet trends is for companies to find ways of moving their employee events online.
+During the pandemic, companies had to learn how they could hold events in a way that’s engaging and close to real life.
+One of the more interesting intranet trends is how companies have found ways to move employee events online.

 An unexpected outcome is that virtual events have shown that they have certain advantages over those happening IRL.